 Presentation File: No File Uploaded

 The Chesapeake Bay is one of the most widely studied bodies of water in the United States and around the world.
-Routine monitoring of water quality indicators (e.g. temperature and salinity) relies on fixed sampling stations throughout the Bay.
+Routine monitoring of water quality indicators (e.g. salinity) relies on fixed sampling stations throughout the Bay.
 Utilizing this rich monitoring data, various methods develop continuous surfaces of water quality indicators to further characterize the health of the Bay as well as to support wildlife and human health research studies.
 Statistical methods have successfully been applied in this arena mostly focused on development of spatial prediction approaches for generating continuous water quality surfaces.
 However, most studies often just focus on spatial prediction, not fulling utilizing the rich and temporally connected aspect of the water quality monitoring data.
 Considering both the space and time dimensions together allows models to be more flexible to account for longer term temporal trends as well as shorter term space-time interactions for improved predictions.
-For this study, we utilized a space-time geostatistical approach to produce continuous prediction surfaces of water temperature, salinity, dissolved oxygen, turbidity, and phosphorous in the Chesapeake Bay between 2007 and 2010.
-Our data includes 148 monitoring sites with monthly observations of the water quality indicators.
-Our space-time kriging models considered a combination of both large-scale space and time trends as well as small scale space-time dependence.
+For this study, we utilized a Bayesian space-time Integrated Nested Laplace Approximation (INLA) approach to produce continuous prediction surfaces of salinity in the Chesapeake Bay between 2010 and 2019 at the monthly level.
 Cross-validation was conducted to evaluate model performance based on prediction accuracy and precision.
-The prediction surfaces will be utilized as predictor variables in subsequent forecasting models of Vibrio parahaemolyticus in the Chesapeake Bay.
+Our INLA models also showcase how non-Euclidean prediction techniques can outperform traditional Euclidean-based geostatistical methods in complex bodies of water.
+For example, kriging will not account for physical barriers (such as land between tributaries), which can result in inaccurate predictions of water quality.
+Future research will include other key water quality indicators (e.g. turbidity).